IbrahimMuzaferija/Predicting-SIM-Activations-Using-LSTM/README.md

 In the image below, model predictions across one working week are shown.
 It's valuable to point out that the model generalizes well and handles random fluctuations.

 <p align="center"><img src="https://raw.githubusercontent.com/IbrahimMuzaferija/Predicting_SIM_Activations_Using_LSTM/master/model-prediction-accuracy-graph.png"></p>

+While this model is constructed to forecast only one time-step, it's possible to reconstruct it to predict a series of time-steps.